Doris Gordon: Career

 Gordon's commitment to the care of women and children broadened to raising the status of obstetrics and improving education of medical students and young specialists by establishing a chair in obstetrics at the University of Otago and postgraduate training.
 In 1930–31 she raised money for an endowment to establish a chair in obstetrics at Otago Medical School in 1932.
 In 1938 the Queen Mary Hospital in Dunedin opened providing obstetrical training for medical students.

 Gordon saw the need for effective postgraduate training in obstetrics and the need to bring overseas trained New Zealand specialists back to the country.
 The NZOGS had been awarding scholarships for postgraduate training and advocating for a hospital to provide postgraduate training.
 Gordon commenced lobbying for better training at the Royal College of Obstetrics and Gynaecology Meeting in London in 1939 by enlisting support from expatriates John Stallworthy, Robert Hawksworth and Robert Macintosh.
 After an NZOGS meeting in 1940 Gordon found an ally in her quest in Douglas Robb and support from women's organisations including the National Council of Women.
 Arguments for postgraduate training and a dedicated hospital included the inability of Queen Mary Hospital to train undergraduates as well as postgraduates, the need to provide training in New Zealand because of the war and to attract overseas trained specialists back to the country.
-A Postgraduate School of Obstetrics and Gynaecology was set up at Auckland University College in 1947, becoming based at National Women's Hospital in 1964.
+A Postgraduate School of Obstetrics and Gynaecology was set up at Auckland University College in 1947, based initially at Cornwall Hospital and then at National Women's Hospital from 1964.

 From 1946–1948 Gordon became Director of Maternal and Infant Welfare in the Health Department.